pluralsight/guides/in-review/ruby-ruby-on-rails/implementing-a-custom-devise-sign-in-and-actioncable-rails-5/article.md

 ```
 Here we will specify that upon visiting our site a user will be sent to creating a new account via `'devise/registrations#new'`.
 You can send them other places as well by changing the route.
 For now ignore the Action Cable Mount but we will need that for later!

-Next we will want to go into our Views for Devise to add our custom sign in.
+Next we'll go into our Views for Devise to add our custom sign in.

-First we will change the `new.html.erb` file in views/devise/registrations by adding in a field for our new custom sign in:
+First, change the `new.html.erb` file in `views/devise/registrations` by adding in a field for our new custom sign in:
 ```
 <div class="field">
     <%= f.label :studentid, 'Colorado College ID' %><br />